Annotation-Garden/documentation/docs/projects/hedit/cli-reference.md

 | `--api` | | BOOL | False | Use API backend (default) |
 | `--verbose` | `-v` | BOOL | False | Show detailed output |

-!!! info "About `--eval-model`"
+!!! info "About `--eval-model` and `--eval-provider`"
     The `--eval-model` option specifies a separate model for the evaluation, assessment, and feedback summarization agents.
+The `--eval-provider` option allows specifying a different provider for the evaluation model.
 This is useful for:

-    - **Model benchmarking**: Use a consistent evaluator (e.g., `qwen/qwen3-235b-a22b`) across different annotation models for fair comparison
+    - **Model benchmarking**: Use a consistent evaluator (e.g., `qwen/qwen3-235b-a22b-2507` via Cerebras) across different annotation models for fair comparison
     - **Cost optimization**: Use a cheaper model for annotation and a more capable model for quality assessment
+    - **Speed optimization**: Use a fast provider like Cerebras for the evaluation model

-    When not specified, all agents use the same model as `--model`.
+    When not specified, all agents use the same model and provider as `--model` and `--provider`.

 **Examples:**